grafana/loki/docs/sources/clients/promtail/configuration.md

 # Describes how to scrape logs from the Windows event logs.
 [windows_events: <windows_events_config>]

-# Configuration describing how to pull/receive GCP Logs.
+# Configuration describing how to pull/receive Google Cloud Platform (GCP) logs.
 [gcplog: <gcplog_config>]

 # Describes how to fetch logs from Kafka via a Consumer group.